Monday, 6 October 2025

 ‘You are not in control’ (Isaiah 44:24-45:7)

-I was asked to answer the question, ‘Am I crazy for giving up control?’
-To which I say, ‘wrong question!’
-You see you are not in control of your life.
+You are not in control of your life.
 You have no power over world events.
 You can do nothing about the weather.
 You don’t even know if you will be alive this time tomorrow.
 It is actually quite terrifying if you think about it!
 But what if the God who is in control of everything was on your side and that He would move heaven and earth to bless you?
 Wouldn’t that fact help you sleep at night?

 When I was in my twenties I got to go on a placement to Sri Lanka.
 I knew that I was going to encounter poverty there in a way that I had so experienced before, so I asked a friend if he knew any good books about suffering.
 He recommended, ‘How Long, O Lord?’ by Don Carson.
 That book changed my life.
 It didn’t give easy answers.
 It didn’t always give answers I would have wanted.
 But it reasoned from the Bible with a clarity that I had not seen before.
-It made me realize that God is more in control of this world than I had imagined.
+It made me realize that God is greater than I had imagined.

 ‘I form the light and create darkness; I make well-being and create calamity; I am the LORD, who does all these things’ (45:7).
 While God is never dirtied by it, evil and chaos our not outside His control.